 A helicopter tour to Everest base camp is one of the most famous packages in Nepal.
 The Helicopter lands on top of the Kalapatthar in order to see the Mt.
 Everest views and other giant peaks of Lhotse, Nuptse, and Changtse.
 It adds another popularity to the Kalapatthar trek.

 The Kalapatthar Helicopter tour begins from Kathmandu.
 It takes almost three hours to come back.
 It goes directly from Kathmandu to Lukla where it will be landed for fueling.
 Then, it takes up towards Kalapatthar Hill.
 During flying, you can see very close-up views of the white Himalayas.
-It would be like a paradise, your dream world where you ever want to visit.
-After reaching on top of the summit, it will be stopped for 10 to 15 minutes because of the blows of wind.
+It would be like a paradise, your dream world that you ever want to visit.
+After reaching on top of the summit, it will be stopped for 10 to 15 minutes because of the blows of the wind.
 You can have some snapshots in front of the world’s highest mountain and other snowcapped peaks.
 Then, the helicopter takes up again and off to the domestic airport of Kathmandu.